Bellaire High School (Ohio)

 Bellaire High School is a public high school located in Bellaire, Ohio, United States.
 It is the only high school in the Bellaire Local School District.
 Athletic teams compete as the Bellaire Big Reds in the Ohio High School Athletic Association as a member of the Buckeye 8 Athletic League as well as the Ohio Valley Athletic Conference.

 History

 The first school in Bellaire was organized in 1876; classes met in the First Ward School Building that also housed a public primary school.
 The school gained its own building in 1925 at the school's present location.

-"Bellaire High School, dedicated in 1925, was considered at that time to be the most modern in the Ohio Valley.
-Since its inception it has included 30 classrooms, a combination auditorium gym, a library, home economics rooms, chemistry and physics labs, typing room, office practice room, music room and offices of the superintendent of schools, the high school principal and guidance counselor."